Tuning Timestep-Distilled Diffusion Model Using Pairwise Sample Optimization: Experiments

 \subsection{PSO Fine-tuning for Style Transfer}

 In this section, we demonstrate that our PSO can steer the timestep-distilled models towards a specific generation style.
 We select the Pokemon dataset~\citep{pinkney2022pokemon} that contains Pokemon-style image-text pairs, and we utilize the proposed PSO to have the model generate images following the Pokemon style in the dataset.
 Specifically, we are interested in distilled models that has no equivalent distillation LoRA, so we select SDXL-Turbo~\citep{sauer2023adversarial}.
-To simplify the experimental costs, we adopt the offline-PSO setting that we sample the reference set using the training prompts in the Pokemon dataset.
+We adopt the PSO objective in Eq.~\ref{eq:pso}, and sample the reverse generative trajectories in each step.
 Other tarining details and hyperparameters are provided in Appendix~\ref{app:sec_exp_style}.
 We show the generation results of the Offline-PSO fine-tuned SDXL-Turbo in Figure~\ref{fig:style_trans_poke}.
 We observe that along the fine-tuning progress, the generated images gradually shift from the original generative distribution to match the style of the given Pokemon style.